404Setup/404Setup/README.md

 - **FasterRandom NeoForge**: Stop maintenance
 - **YggdrasilProxy**: Maintaining the status quo
 - **Don't freeze**: Only the latest version is supported

+### Mod Ports
+No ports will be provided for versions lower than 1.20.1.

 ## My Project